-Provost and Vice President for Academic Affairs Steve P. Landry, Ph.D.
+Provost and Vice President for Academic Affairs (Interim) Carolyn R. Bruder, Ph.D.

 The Provost and Vice President for Academic Affairs is the chief academic officer of the University and coordinates the work of the other University Vice Presidents.
-He also acts as chief administrative officer in the absence of the University President.
+She also acts as chief administrative officer in the absence of the University President.
 The Provost oversees the implementation of the University's academic mission and has broad responsibility for its faculty, academic programs, and academic policies.
-The Provost administration; the Ray P. Authement College of Sciences; and the Colleges of the Arts; Liberal Arts; Education; Engineering; General Studies; and Nursing and Allied Health Professions.
-Also included in the Academic Affairs area are academic functions and student support services administered through Junior Division; the University Honors Program; the Student-Athlete Academic Center; the Office of Academic Planning and Faculty Development; the University Libraries; the University Art Museum; University College; Continuing Education; and Institutional Research.
+The Provost administration; the Ray P. Authement College of Sciences; and the Colleges of the Arts; Liberal Arts; Education; Engineering; General Studies; Nursing and Allied Health Professions and Graduate Studies.
+Also included in the Academic Affairs area are academic functions and student support services administered through the Academic Success Center; the University Honors Program; the Student-Athlete Academic Center; the Office of Academic Planning and Faculty Development; the University Libraries; the University Art Museum; University College; Continuing Education; and Institutional Research.

-Vice President for Research and Graduate Studies Robert Stewart, Jr., Ph.D.
+Vice President for Research Robert R. Twilley, Ph.D.